From the Schuylkill to the Hudson: Landscapes of the Early American Republic

 The works in the exhibition will be drawn primarily from PAFA's superlative permanent collection—along with select public and private local collections—underlining the key role Philadelphia, and the Pennsylvania Academy itself played in the development of landscape painting in America.
 The accompanying catalog will include reproductions of works from the show, an essay on landscape painting and decorative arts by Anna O. Marley, and an essay on reproductive landscapes by Ramey Mize.

 From the Schuylkill to the Hudson: Landscapes of the Early American Republic is made possible by the Henry Luce Foundation.
-Major support is provided by the Mr. and Mrs. Raymond J. Horowitz Foundation for the Arts, Inc. Leadership support is provided by Julie and James Alexandre and Bowman Properties, Ltd. Generous support is provided by Brown Brothers Harriman & Co., Louisa C. Duemling, the Newington-Cropsey Foundation, and Dorothy and Ken Woodcock.
+Major support is provided by the Mr. and Mrs. Raymond J. Horowitz Foundation for the Arts, Inc. Leadership support is provided by Julie and James Alexandre and Bowman Properties, Ltd. Generous support is provided by Brown Brothers Harriman & Co., Louisa C. Duemling, the Newington-Cropsey Foundation, Dorothy and Ken Woodcock and The IFPDA Foundation.
 Additional support is provided by the Foundation for Landscape Studies and Furthermore Program of the J.M.
 Kaplan Fund.

 Historic Exhibitions are generously supported by The Templeton Family.